Anas-mo101/firearms-rest-api/README.md

 # Firearm REST API

 The Firearms REST API service is a web-based application built using NodeJS, Mongodb and [AnmoJS](https://github.com/Anas-mo101/AnmoJS) for UI, designed to provide developers with an easy-to-use platform for accessing firearm-related data.
-This service allows users to retrieve information on firearms, including make, model, and specifications, etc.
+This service allows users to retrieve information on firearms, including caliber, model, and specifications, etc.

 ### Views
 - Landing/Front Page